syncfusion-content/blazor-docs/blazor/treegrid/virtualization.md

 ## Frozen columns virtualization

-This feature virtualize the row and movable column data.
+This feature virtualize the movable column data.
 Column virtualization allows you to virtualize the movable columns and cell placeholder renders before new columns loading the viewport.

 Row virtualization allows you to virtualize the vertical data with cell placeholder.
 This placeholder renders before new row data loading in the viewport.